You might have questions, we might have answers.

 Do you have a retail store I can visit?

 We don’t, sadly.
 We do have a slightly messy print studio where we silkscreen print in the East End of Pittsburgh.
-But, it’s not a true retail space; it’s much more of an atelier.
-However, a lot of our work is carried at Wildcard, in Pittsburgh’s Lawrenceville neighborhood, and it’s a pretty great shop.
-We can also arrange for local pick-up on occasion when our mutual schedules line up.
-Feel free to ask!
+But, it’s not a true retail space; it’s much more of a working studio pace & atelier.
+However, a lot of our work is carried locally at Wildcard, in Pittsburgh’s Lawrenceville neighborhood, as well as love, Pittsburgh and The Artsmiths.

 What is “screen printing” and/or “silkscreen printing” exactly?